appsody/controller/README.md

 >ENV APPSODY_WATCH_IGNORE_DIR=/project/user-app/node_modules

 ### APPSODY_WATCH_REGEX:
 This is a regex expression which describes which files are watched for changes.
 Currently negative look ahead matching (e.g. ignore patterns) is not supported.
+If this value is not supplied, it will default to watch for changes in .java, .go, and .js files.

->ENV APPSODY_WATCH_REGEX="^.*.js$"
+>ENV APPSODY_WATCH_REGEX="(^.*.java$)|(^.*.js$)|(^.*.go$)"

-### APPSODY_INSTALL
+### APPSODY_PREP

-Command which is run to do any install needed before the APPSODY_RUN/TEST/DEBUG and APPSODY_RUN/TEST/DEBUG>_ON_CHANGE commands are run.
+Command which is run to do any operations needed before the APPSODY_RUN/TEST/DEBUG and APPSODY_RUN/TEST/DEBUG>_ON_CHANGE commands are run.
+Note: use of APPSODY_INSTALL, which specifies the same information is deprecated.

 ENV APPSODY_INSTALL="npm install --prefix user-app"